CodeSolz/WooCommerce-AltCoin-Payment-Gateway/readme.txt

 === Start Accepting Any Cryptocurrency in Few Minutes!===
 </blockquote>

-== How does it works? ==
+== How does it work? ==
-This plugins has 2 order confirmation options, manual and automatic.
+This plugin's provide 2 options for order confirmation, manual and automatic.
 What does this means, read bellow:

 **Manual Order**
 <blockquote>